shahafMordechay/Gitask/README.md

 ### Environment Variables

-1. GIRA_AUTH_TOKEN: Your Jira API token.
+1. JIRA_AUTH_TOKEN: Your Jira API token.
 This token is used to authenticate requests to the Jira API.
 You can create a token from your Jira account settings.
-2. GIRA_URL: Your Jira base URL (e.g., https://yourcompany.atlassian.net).
+2. JIRA_URL: Your Jira base URL (e.g., https://yourcompany.atlassian.net).
-3. GIRA_CONFIG_PATH (optional): Define a custom path for the config file.
+3. GITASK_CONFIG_PATH (optional): Define a custom path for the config file.
 If not set, it defaults to ~/gira_config.json.

 ### gira_config.json

-The configuration file should be named gira_config.json and placed either in the home directory (~/gira_config.json) or in a custom directory if you define the GIRA_CONFIG_PATH environment variable.
+The configuration file should be named gira_config.json and placed either in the home directory (~/gira_config.json) or in a custom directory if you define the GITASK_CONFIG_PATH environment variable.

 Here’s a sample configuration file:
    ```json